djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 d_{ij}<h.
 $$

-This produces regular spacing at short distances.
+This produces more regular spacing at short distances.

-More general Gibbs processes can represent softer attraction or repulsion.
+More general Gibbs processes can represent softer forms of attraction or repulsion.

----

-## 29. A simple inhibition calculation
+## A simple inhibition calculation

 Suppose a hard-core model has minimum distance